 Anyone who truly knows me is fully aware that my dog is my life and if anything happened to her I’d never forgive myself.
 Never.

 I asked Tom if he knew about the dangers of pine processionary caterpillars in France and if French people learn about them in school.
-He said he learned that caterpillars in general can cause painful skin reactions like rashes (kind of like a poison ivy type of reaction and his mom had a severe reaction growing up after one fell on her bare shoulder) but didn’t know anything specific about these processionary ones in pine trees.
+He said he learned that caterpillars in general can cause painful skin reactions like rashes (kind of like a poison ivy type of reaction and his mom had a severe reaction growing up after one fell on her bare shoulder) but didn’t know anything specific about these processionary caterpillars that come down from pine trees.

 We’re making a formal complaint with the mayor’s office this week and hoping they exterminate the nests or at least safely get rid of the caterpillars that are in our neighborhood.
 Or at the very least put up a sign.